 I am a Spanish major finishing up my Junior year at Cal State Long Beach.
 I am also working on minors in University Honors as well as TESOL (Teaching English for Speakers of Other Languages).
 This summer I will be in Costa Rica researching the origins of their growing child immigrant population and how the government is assisting their integration into the country through educational and other social programs.
 After receiving my Bachelor's Degree, I plan to do a Master's International Program (combining the Peace Corps and a Master's in Linguistics) while earning my Spanish teaching credential.
 I eventually would love to be teaching Spanish as well as ESL (English as a Second Language) for Spanish native speakers.

-California State University-Long Beach - Current Undergrad, Spanish
+Undergraduate Degree: California State University-Long Beach - Current Undergrad, Spanish

 ACT Math: 30

 AP English Literature: 5

 AP US History: 4

 AP U.S. Government & Politics: 5